denisgulev/terraform-beginner-bootcamp/README.md

     3. return to your local project and execute `terraform apply --auto-approve`
     4. when the execution is completed, you can see in your workspace the resources that have been created

+#### Attach a VCS to Terraform Cloud Workspace

+When we attach a VCS repository to our TF Cloud Workspace we can setup automatic triggers of "terraform plan" and "terraform apply" on events happening at VCS level (ex. commits, PR, etc...)

 ### Deploy a static page using S3 and CloudFront